emirgencler/Survivor-Game/README.md

 ### Interpretation

-Ability buffs produce marginal survival changes (typically ±2%).
-This indicates that **core mechanics are well-balanced**, with no single ability dominating outcomes, and that enemy count is the primary driver of difficulty rather than ability selection.
+Ability buffs result in only marginal changes in survival probability (typically within ±2%).

-Combat outcomes are sufficiently stable across simulations to reward planning over luck.
+This indicates that the game’s core mechanics are well-balanced, with no single ability dominating outcomes.
-The observed ±2% variance confirms the game achieves its design goal: **survival depends on strategic build optimization and resource management**, not random ability selection.
+Difficulty emerges primarily from enemy count scaling rather than ability selection, ensuring that survival depends on strategic stat allocation and resource management rather than luck.
-Players succeed through skillful 30-point stat allocation rather than lucky ability combinations.
+The stability of results across simulations confirms that combat outcomes reward planning over randomness.

-This result validates the intended combat design—difficulty emerges from enemy scaling and resource constraints rather than overpowered abilities.
-The study demonstrates how Monte Carlo simulation can objectively validate balance assumptions before extensive playtesting.
+Overall, the analysis validates the intended design goal: a survival system where balance is driven by mechanics, not buffs, and where Monte Carlo simulation can replace extensive manual playtesting during development.

 ---